mspnp/aks-baseline/04-networking.md

 1. Update the shared, regional hub deployment to account for the requirements of the spoke.

    > :book: Now that their hub has its first spoke, the hub can no longer run off of the generic hub template.
 The networking team creates a named hub template (e.g. `hub-eastus2.json`) to forever represent this specific hub and the features this specific hub needs in order to support its spokes' requirements.
-As new spokes are attached and new requirements arise for the regional hub, they will be added to this master template file.
+As new spokes are attached and new requirements arise for the regional hub, they will be added to this template file.

    ```bash
    # [This takes about three minutes to run.]